Reyes has 5 RBIs, Mets pound 20 hits off Braves in 16-5 rout (May 03, 2017) | FOX Sports

 The Braves closed the deficit to 5-3 before the Mets scored four runs in the fifth off reliever Josh Collmenter, including a two-out, two-run single by deGrom.

 The right-hander did his best to keep Atlanta in the game, giving up two runs in the bottom half.
-But the New York bullpen shut down the Braves the rest of the way, and the Mets turned it into a laugher by matching a season high for hits.
+But the New York bullpen shut down the Braves the rest of the way, and the Mets turned it into a laugher by equaling a season high for hits, including nine doubles – one off the franchise record.

+Eric O’Flaherty and Matt Wisler were pounded for seven runs in the eighth, an outing that apparently earned Wisler a trip back to the minors.
+He was packing his bag after the game, though the Braves did not immediately announce a roster move.

+”You’ve got to throw up some zeros to give yourself a chance to get back in it,” Snitker said.

 Jace Peterson and Emilio Bonifacio had two RBIs apiece for Atlanta.